Malak4web/palm_test_task/README.md

 - [PDF Flip Book by Kenrys](https://wordpress.org/plugins/pdf-flip-book-by-kenrys/) - Interactive PDF flip book viewer

 **Note**: I have more plugins and projects available on my Upwork profile.
 Feel free to check out my portfolio for additional work examples.

+---

+**Documentation Note**: This README was generated and updated with the assistance of AI tools to ensure comprehensive and accurate documentation of the plugin's features and technical implementation.